Workforce IAM Project Planning

 - Contractor / other temporary workers ___

 - B2B / B2C Users ___

 This information will be used to determine sizing for your production environment.

 User Lifecycle management

-For each type of user, list below the authoritative source application Example:
+For each type of user (employees, contractors, customers, etc), list the authoritative source

 Application Name: Workday

 |Field Name||Field Type / Description||Maps to OpenIAM attribute|

 |workerID||Unique Employee Id|

 |hireDate||Date a person is hired; not your start date|